2019 Tournament Rules

 - Section 1: A team must consist of one member that is a first responder.
 Upon membership, you will present a valid, current first responder identification or retiree identification.
 A family member, guest, or friend may fish with that first responder as long as his or her membership dues are current.
 That does not entitle the family member, guest, or friend to begin fishing tournaments unless that individual fishes with another first responder.
 As a first responder, you can have one guest a year fish without paying a yearly membership fee.
 If you fish with more than one guest a year, that guest will pay a $60.00 guest fee to fish our club tournaments in addition to the team club fee with the first responder.
 A member and or team must fish six regular tournaments to qualify for the one or two day October Championship (on a lake to be determined).

 - Section 2: Dues shall be $60.00 a year and prorated after May as follows: June through October $40.00, November through December $20.00.
 Dues shall be considered delinquent for current members if not paid after the month of January.
+Any past members that wish to fish in a tournament during a new season must become current with their dues immediately and will not be allowed to fish the upcoming tournament, however, that member is able to fish upcoming future tournaments there after.
 Tournament fees will be $60.00 a team for each tournament.
 An additional big bass pot will be $10.00 a person, for those that wish to enter.
 The big bass at every tournament will be at least a fish weighing over 5lbs.
 If a big bass is not caught, the pot rolls over to the next month tournament.

 - Section 3: Any member that engages in acts that discredit, dishonor, or brings disgrace to the Blue Line Bass Club is subject to removal and termination of their membership after the officers review the incident.
 This also holds true about any of our sponsors.